Understanding why they're not buying will help you turn it around.

 Traffic volume and conversion rates tend to be inversely related.
-That is, when traffic is high, conversion tends to go down or sag.
-When traffic levels are low, conversion rates tend to go up.
-It's not hard to understand why this happens.
-When the store is busy, lines are longer and it's harder to get help from an associate.
+That is, when traffic is high, conversion tends to go down.
+When traffic is low, conversion rates tend to go up.
+It's not hard to understand why: When the store is busy, lines are longer, and it's harder to get help from an associate.
 The opposite is true when the store isn't as busy.
-So, if you want to improve conversion rates, look at the traffic and conversion patterns in your store by day of week and by hour to look for when conversion rates are sagging — these sags represent the times when sales are being lost.
+So, if you want to improve conversion rates, look at the traffic and conversion patterns in your store by the day of the week and by hour to see when conversion rates are sagging; these dips are the times when sales are being lost.

-Set conversion targets by store. – Having goals and targets are important if you want to improve results.
+Having goals and targets is important if you want to improve results.
 If you don't have a conversion target for your store, you need to set one.
-It's important to remember that every store is unique and conversion targets should be set uniquely by store.
-One store might be doing well with a 15 percent conversion rate while another may be underperforming even though it has a 30 percent conversion rate.
-The trick is to move your own conversion rate up relative to your store's performance.
+It's crucial to remember that every store is unique, and thus conversion targets should be set by the individual store.
+One store might be doing well with a 15% conversion rate, while another may be underperforming despite having a 30% conversion rate.
+The trick is to move your conversion rate up relative to your store's performance.

-It takes the collective effort of all staff to help turn prospects into buyers.
-From the cashiers and sales associates to the merchandisers – everyone in the store plays a role.
-So don't think of conversion as merely some business metric, but rather a simple measure of how well the whole store is doing at helping people buy.
-A good way to help improve conversion is to ensure all your staff understands what conversion is and that each of them helps influence it.
-Ask your staff about why they think people don't buy and what the store can do to improve its conversion rate.
-Discuss targets, get them to buy-in and share results.
-Get them excited about moving the conversion needle and you will significantly improve your chances of actually doing it.
+It takes the collective effort of all staff to turn prospects into buyers.
+Everyone in the store – including the cashiers, the sales associates and the merchandisers – plays a role.
+So, don't think of conversion as merely a business metric but rather a simple measure of how well the whole store is doing at helping people buy.
+A good way to improve conversion is to ensure all your staff understands what conversion is and that each staff member helps to influence it.
+Ask your employees why they think people don't buy and what the store can do to improve its conversion rate.
+Discuss targets, get them to buy in and share results.
+Get them excited about moving the conversion needle, and you will significantly improve your chances of actually doing it.